tkrajina/cartesius/README.md

 # Cartesius

-Cartesius is a small library for drawing 2d coordinate system images.
+Cartesius is a library for drawing 2d coordinate system images.
-More on <a href='http://github.com/tkrajina/cartesius'>http://github.com/tkrajina/cartesius</a>

 Note, all examples come in two versions: normal and antialiased.
 Antialiased can be created ba adding <tt>antialiasing = True</tt> in <tt>CoordinateSystem.draw()</tt> but are more CPU intensive to create.